-- In a large black tub of fresh tap water, aim the OBS sensor so that it's the maximum distance from the sensor optics to the far corner of the tub (see FIGURE 8-2).
+- 1. In a large black tub of fresh tap water, aim the OBS sensor so that it's the maximum distance from the sensor optics to the far corner of the tub (see FIGURE 8-2).
 Record a 10-second average of the low-range output.
 Record the average output on the calibration log sheet. - 2.
-Swap the multimeter red (+) test probe to the high-range output wire (white) or connect the white wire to the data logger instead of the blue wire and record a 10-second average of the high-range output.
+Swap the DMM or datalogger + test lead to the high-range output lead (white) and record a 10-second average of the high-range output.
 Record the average output on the calibration log sheet.